cloudenochcsis/TaskMananger/docs/deployment/README.md

 ## Additional Resources

 For more information on DevOps best practices and cloud deployments, refer to the official documentation of each cloud provider.

+## Continuous Integration & Deployment with CircleCI

+TaskManager uses [CircleCI](https://circleci.com/) for automated testing and deployment to AWS, Azure, and DigitalOcean.
+The pipeline includes:

+- Automated testing, linting, and security scanning (Bandit for Python, Trivy for Docker)
+- Secure management of secrets using CircleCI environment variables and contexts
+- Deployment jobs for each supported cloud provider
+- Enforcement of DevOps and security best practices

+**For detailed CI/CD configuration and security guidelines, see [`../.circleci/README.md`](../../.circleci/README.md).**